 This Project, led by Lucie White (Harvard Law School) and Jeremy Perelman (Sciences Po Law School), was a collaborative effort among critical law and development scholars to present, map and critique alternative development pathways that are emerging in the confused phase of the post-Washington Consensus.
 The initiative was launched as a Pro-Seminar in 2012 where members of the group presented short papers that tease out the methodological features of their respective approaches, as well as the distributional effects of the developmental pathways that they identify.In May 2014 The IGLP and Sciences Po Law School co-sponsored a Workshop in Paris, France, May 17-19, 2014 as part of our ongoing research project on Global Poverty and Heterodox Development Pathways.
 This workshop explored emerging ideas about organizing political economies that push back against global inequalities.Participants examined such emerging ideas in sectors of contemporary global political economies, such as finance, agriculture, industrial organization, supranational governance, political movement, and critique.

-In January 2017 we will convene an international Workshop for emerging leaders and policy professionals on the theme of development and the rule of law in collaboration with the Thailand Institute of Justice in Bangkok.
+In January 2017 we convened an international Workshop for emerging leaders and policy professionals on the theme of development and the rule of law in collaboration with the Thailand Institute of Justice in Bangkok.

 From the beginning, we have actively sought to engage the policy community and to sponsor transnational dialog on crucial policy choices related to research underway in our global network.
 Through our focus on cross-training, interdisciplinary collaboration, and South-South collaboration, we seek to better understand our global situation, connect the dots between sectors and disciplines, cross-pollinate ideas, and strengthen our global infrastructure.